tomlqc/about-quantum/source/about/story.rst

 that experts already explained much better than I could.

-But what I am missing, is an **overview of Quantum 2.0** [#exp2]_ that lies between, on one side, introductory slide shows or 20 minute lecture series, and on the other side, graduate level courses.
+But what I am missing, is an **overview of Quantum 2.0** [#exp2]_ that lies between, on one side, introductory slide shows or few minutes lecture series, and on the other side, graduate level courses.

-Also there are some special topics that, in my opinion, are to shortly addressed in the textbooks and articles that I know, and for which I want to provide some illustration.
+Also there are some special topics that, in my opinion, are too shortly addressed in the textbooks and articles that I know, and for which I want to provide some illustration.

 .. rubric:: The goals for this blog?